keboola/connection-docs/management/project/migration/index.md

 transformations or writers it will fetch all data on the first run.
 - Creation dates and authors of all configurations will be modified.
 - Orchestration IDs will be changed.
-- Each KBC stack has a different set of assigned [IP addresses](/components/ip-addresses/)
+- Each Keboola Connection stack has a different set of assigned [IP addresses](/components/ip-addresses/)

 ## What won't be migrated